Ted Bundy: Idaho, Utah, Colorado

 Caryn Campbell disappeared while walking down this brightly lit hallway to her hotel room in January 1975.

-In mid-May, three of Bundy's Washington State DES co-workers, including Boone, visited him in Salt Lake City and stayed for a week in his apartment.
-He subsequently spent a week in Seattle with Kloepfer in early-June and they discussed getting married the following Christmas.
-Again, Kloepfer made no mention of her multiple discussions with authorities in King County and Salt Lake County.
-Bundy disclosed neither his ongoing relationship with Boone nor a concurrent romance with a U of U law student (known in various accounts as either "Kim Andrews" or "Sharon Auer").
+In mid-May, three of Bundy's DES co-workers, including Boone, visited him in Salt Lake City and stayed for a week in his apartment.
+He subsequently spent a week in Seattle with Kloepfer in early June and they discussed getting married the following Christmas.
+Again, Kloepfer made no mention of her multiple discussions with authorities in King and Salt Lake counties.
+Bundy disclosed neither his ongoing relationship with Boone nor a concurrent romance with a woman named Leslie Knudson (sometimes spelled "Knutson"; also known in various accounts as either "Kim Andrews" or "Sharon Auer").

 On June 28, 15-year-old Susan Curtis vanished from the campus of Brigham Young University in Provo, 45 mi south of Salt Lake City.
 Her murder became Bundy's last confession, tape-recorded moments before he entered the execution chamber.
 The bodies of victims Wilcox, Kent, Cunningham, Oliverson, Culver and Curtis were never recovered.
-In August 1975, Bundy was baptized into the Church of Jesus Christ of Latter-day Saints, although he was not an active participant in services and ignored most church restrictions.
+In August 1975, Bundy was baptized into the Church of Jesus Christ of Latter-day Saints, although he was not an active participant in services and ignored most church rules.
 He would later be excommunicated following his 1976 kidnapping conviction.
 When asked his religious preference after his arrest, Bundy answered "Methodist", the religion of his childhood.

 In Washington State, investigators were still struggling to analyze the Pacific Northwest murder spree that had ended as abruptly as it had begun.
 In an effort to make sense of an overwhelming mass of data, they resorted to the then-innovative strategy of compiling a database.
 They employed the King County payroll computer, a "huge, primitive machine" by contemporary standards, but the only one available for their use.
 After inputting the many lists they had compiled—classmates and acquaintances of each victim, Volkswagen owners named "Ted", known sex offenders and so on—they queried the computer for coincidences.
 Out of thousands of names, 26 turned up on four lists; one was Bundy.
 Detectives also manually compiled a list of their 100 "best" suspects, and Bundy was on that list as well.
 He was "literally at the top of the pile" of suspects when word came from Utah of his arrest.